GEMeCo/M2S2/README.md

 double value;

 value = mat.determinant();               // determinant is available for Dyadic2S and Dyadic2N
-invar = mat.invariants();                // matrix invariants are returned as a vector eigen = mat.eigenvalues();               // matrix eigenvalues are returned as a vector
+invar = mat.invariants();                // matrix invariants are returned as std::vector
+eigen = mat.eigenvalues();               // matrix eigenvalues are returned as std::vector
 ```

 #### Dimensions